RobinTail/express-zod-api/README.md

 });
 ```

-In order to configure `compression` more precisely, install the `@types/compression` package for assistance.
+In order to configure `compression` more precisely, ensure having `@types/compression` installed.

 ## Enabling HTTPS